 Jan is Associate Artistic Director of Connecticut Lyric Opera where she assists with company management and directs productions.
 Titles have included: Puccini's Tosca and Verdi's Aida and Don Carlo.
 She is also an Affiliated Artist at Capital Classics Theatre Company, where she is helping to launch their Contemporary Classics Program with Victory by Athol Fugard.
 Jan is proud to be a core faculty member at the Greve Opera Academy and Music Festival in Tuscany, Italy where she teaches Master Classes and directs productions.
 Titles have included: Cosi fan Tutte, The Marriage of Figaro, Tosca, Gianni Schicchi and Sour Angelica.

-Recent directing projects include: a reading of The Horn of Salvation, a new play written by her former student, Lisa McCree, produced by the Frank Silvera Writer's Workshop at the Billie Holiday Theatre in Brooklyn NY; Peter and the Starcatcher (CCSU); a workshop of You're Fired! a new Rock Opera by John Waller at the Donald T. Oat Theatre (Norwich, CT), and Love and Imagination short plays by David Ives & Monologues by Barrie Cole (Fairfield University).
-Current and upcoming projects include: Victory by Athol Fugard for Capital Classics Contemporary Conversations Series (full production TBD 2021), The Telephone by Menotti in May-June 2021, and La bohéme by Puccini in June-July for Connecticut Lyric Opera.
+Recent directing projects include: a reading of The Horn of Salvation, a new play written by her former student, Lisa McCree, produced by the Frank Silvera Writer's Workshop at the Billie Holiday Theatre in Brooklyn NY; a workshop of You're Fired! (review) a new Rock Opera by John Waller at the Donald T. Oat Theatre (Norwich, CT), and Love and Imagination short plays by David Ives & Monologues by Barrie Cole (Fairfield University).
+Current and upcoming projects include: Victory by Athol Fugard for Capital Classics Contemporary Conversations Series (full production TBD); La Bohéme by Puccini in July, August (Italy) and October; and Die Fledermaus in December, both for Connecticut Lyric Opera.

 Jan has studied with: Baby Wants Candy, Harold Bloom (Yale), Emmanuelle Delpech (Pig Iron), Curt Dempster (EST), Anna Halprin, Ron Jenkins (Emerson), Dennis Krausnick (Shakespeare & Co.), Edward Morehouse (HB Studio), Barney O’Hanlon (SITI Company), Tina Packer (Shakespeare & Co.), Pilobolus, Sam Pinkleton (Pig Iron), Mike Rock (Improv Olympics), Norman Taylor (Lecoq technique), Polly Teale (Shared Experience), Richard Toma (Emerson), and Andrew Wade (RSC).